Real New Testament Giving (Audio Version)

 You must set aside a tithe of your crops one-tenth of all the crops you harvest each year.
 Bring this tithe to the designated place of worship "the place the LORD your God chooses for his name to be honored" and eat it there . . . in the presence of the LORD your God and celebrate with your household.
 And do not neglect the Levites in your town, for they will receive no allotment of land among you.
 At the end of every third year, bring the entire tithe of that year's harvest and store it in the nearest town.
 Give it to the Levites, who will receive no allotment of land among you, as well as to the foreigners living among you, the orphans, and the widows in your towns, so they can eat and be satisfied.
 Then the LORD your God will bless you in all your work.
 At the end of every seventh year you must cancel the debts of everyone who owes you money.
 (Deuteronomy 14:22-23, 26-29, 15:1 New Living Translation)

 On the third year of that three-year cycle, they were to collect and give the entire tithe to be stored in the nearest town to meet the needs of the local Levites, orphans, widows, and any visiting strangers.
-"Then the Lord will bless you in all your work."(Deuteronomy 14:29) It was understood by the Jews that Malachi's injunction, to bring their tithe into the storehouse, pertained to every third year.
-There was apparently no difficulty with the requirements of the other two years.
+"Then the Lord will bless you in all your work."(Deuteronomy 14:29).
+It was understood by the Jews that Malachi's injunction to bring their tithe into the storehouse pertained to every third year.
+There was no difficulty with the requirements of the other two years.

-The instruction on tithing finishes in the first verses of chapter 15 stating that on every seventh year their tithe consisted of forgiving the debts of fellow Jews.
+The instruction on tithing finishes in the first verses of chapter 15, stating that every seventh year, their tithe consisted of forgiving the debts of fellow Jews.

 Is this different from our understanding of tithes and offerings?
 Do we rob God when we present a partial or perverted version as the whole truth about tithing?